Cryptocurrency App Design

 Board for freelance & contract work

-Here is an app for cryptocurrency portfolio tracking.
-Enjoy its classic white theme design and simple elements without additional and overwhelming details.
-This app is useful for buying and selling cryptocurrency, that's why we made its design clear and precise.
+What are your thoughts on this one?
+I'm glad to present this mobile UI exploration for cryptocurrency portfolio tracking.
+Enjoy its classic white theme design and simple elements without additional and overwhelming details

+Press "L" to like and feel free to leave a comment in this post.